OperatorAlexCode/Draw.io/README.md

 * Open index.html

 ## Note
 For the best export results use a monotype font.
-In the "fonts" folder you'll be able to find a monotype of.
+In the "fonts" folder you'll be able to find a monotype font.